stack-auth/stack/docs/docs/01-getting-started/03-teams.md

 ### Get Specific Team of a User

-On the User object, you can call the `getTeam` method or `useTeam` hook to get a specific team a user is a member of.
-Note that this might return `null` if the user is not a member of the team.
-This is basically the same as `listTeams()[teamId]`.
+To obtain details of a specific team that a user belongs to, use the `getTeam` method or `useTeam` hook.
+Note, this may return `null` if the user is not a member of the team.
 Here is an example:

 <Tabs>
   <TabItem value="client" label="Client Component" default>